zara-n/emaily/readme.md

 ## Ngrock & Webhooks in Development

-Localtunnel allows for Sendgrid to make a post request to our local express server in development mode.
+Ngrok allows for Sendgrid to make a post request to our local express server in development mode.

 Ngrock listens for requests made by Sendgrid which is then forwarded to the local host express server.